Feedback from recent talks:

 Discover your Irish Roots

-An introduction to the main sources of information available to start your Irish family history
+An introduction to the main sources of information available to start your Irish family history.
+Not everything was lost in a fire!:

 Explore the Parish Chest: beyond the registers